Dorothy Fuldheim

 Dorothy Fuldheim (June 26, 1893 – November 3, 1989) was an American journalist and news anchor who spent the majority of her career at The Cleveland Press and WEWS-TV, both based in Cleveland, Ohio.

-Fuldheim has a role in United States television news history.
+Fuldheim had a role in United States television news history.
 She is credited with being the first woman in the United States to anchor a television news broadcast as well to host her own television show, a role she held at WEWS for 37 years.
 She has been referred to as the "First Lady of Television News."